 Since the use of the WBB in conjunction with a mobile eye tracker for answering questions about belief-based action understanding is novel, and since differences are not particularly large, we should also be cautious in the interpretations of our work.
 First, the naturalistic setting of our task meant that we cannot rule out the possibility that unconscious changes in the confederate's behaviour (such as the actor's kinematics, locomotion or breathing) may have influenced the early indicators of participants' action understanding.
 Future research could minimize the possibility of unconscious priming by measuring participants’ mediolateral leaning and anticipatory gazing in an onscreen experiment to see whether similar effects can be obtained without live action.
 Second, the naturalistic setting of our task meant that we were not able to incorporate "attention-getters" into the scene which would have otherwise ensured that participants' gaze could be reliably oriented to a point equidistant from the target locations before the measurement phase.
 Future research would do well in administering computer-based versions of our task that also controls for gaze location prior to the measurement onset.
 Such computer-based applications of our work could then pave the way for exploring finer-grained links between balance and gaze data (e.g., whether individual differences in gaze pattern might be predictive of different leaning tendencies).
-Overall, though, the converging evidence of balance and gaze measures provides empirical footing for the claim that fast tracking of others’ beliefs interfaces with motor processes, leaving room for further research to pin down the extent of such interfacing.
+Overall, though, the converging evidence of balance and gaze measures provides empirical footing for a connection between fast tracking of others’ beliefs and motor processes, leaving room for further research to pin down the extent of such a connection.

 Adults’ final helping actions were unlike those which have been reported for young children in a similar helping task [16].
 Adults (different from young children) were not more likely to help open the now-full box in the FB condition than in the TB condition.
 The majority of adults helped to open the now-empty box in both conditions.
 When we asked them why they chose this box, adults generally referred to facts relating to the situation or to the agent's abilities, rather than to mental states per se.